 The AAUP and the College agree to continue the Faculty / Administration Communication Team, comprised of no more than six (6) members of the bargaining unit appointed by the AAUP, and no more than six (6) members of the administration appointed by the President.
-This Communication Team shall have as its general objectives the following:
+The decision as to whether the faculty appointees to the FACT committee come from AAUP-1 or AAUP-2 is within the sole discretion of the AAUP.